-In 2012 the World Gold Council established an Investment Committee, which operates under terms of reference determined by the Board, comprising six directors.
+The World Gold Council established an Investment Committee, which operates under terms of reference determined by the Board, comprising six directors.
 The Chief Executive Officer is a standing member of the Committee.
 The Committee is responsible to oversee and report to the Board on capital investments and commitments entered into by WGC or its subsidiaries to prescribed funding limits set by the Board.
-The Investment Committee met twice in 2012.
+The Investment Committee met once in 2013 (2012 two times).